gpetrousis/dotfiles/zsh/README.md

 ZSH_THEME_GIT_PROMPT_CLEAN="%{$fg_bold[green]%}✓%{$reset_color%}"
 ```

-To add it to the prompt add the following to the `.zshrc` file
+To add it to the prompt add the following to the `.zshrc` file:

 ```
 precmd () {